 IV.
-My last answer to those who say that all baptized persons are necessarily regenerated, because of the wording of the baptismal service, is this;-such a doctrine would make the Prayer-book disagree with the Homilies of the Church of England.
+My last answer to those who say that all baptized per-sons are necessarily regenerated, because of the wording of the Baptismal Service, is this,-such a doctrine would make the Prayer-book disagree with the Homilies of the Church of England.

-The Homilies are not liked by some persons any more than the thirtynine articles.
-No doubt they are human compositions and therefore not perfect.
-No doubt they contain words and expressions here and there, which might be amended.
-But after all, the members of the Church of England are bound to recollect that the thirty-fifth Article expressly asserts that they contain "a godly and wholesome doctrine."
-Whatever their deficiencies may be, the general tone of their doctrine is clear and unmistakeable.
-And any interpretation of the Prayer-book services, which makes those services inconsistent with the Homilies, must, on the very face of it, be an incorrect interpretation.
+The Homilies are not liked by some persons any more than the Thirty-nine Articles.
+No doubt they are human compositions, and therefore not perfect; no doubt they contain words and expressions here and there which might be amended; but, after all, the members of the Church of England are bound to recollect that the Thirty-fifth Article expressly asserts that the Homilies contain "a godly and wholesome doctrine."
+Whatever their deficiencies may be, the general tone of their doctrine is clear and unmistakable.
+And any interpretation of the Prayerbook Services which makes those Services inconsistent with the Homilies must, on the very face of it, be an incorrect interpretation.